njsmith/animation-experiments/anim-notes.md

 lineseq
 how the timeline works

+hack where we assume the last animation finishes last

 to make smaller, could remove the guide layer entirely and then add back the paths we need...